zstumgoren/executions-viz/README.md

 ### Add axes

-Let's add some some axis labels to our chart.
+Let's add some axis labels to our chart.

 Years should appear under the bars, and the count of executions on the left axis.
 Add the below to `app.js` after the code that renders the rectangles of the bar.